mdhaber/scipy/paper.md

 interpolation between tabulated values.
-To satisfy the need for a more accurate implementation of this integral, we contributed `scipy.stats.studentized_range` [@PRstudentized_range], a class that evaluates the CDF and many other functions of the distribution.
+To satisfy the need for a more accurate implementation of this integral, we contributed `scipy.stats.studentized_range` [@PRstudentized_range], a class that evaluates the cumulative distribution function and many other functions of the distribution.
 Both statsmodels and Pingouin have since adopted this class to perform studentized range distribution calculations.

 # Acknowledgements